 Students are not to use a mobile phone during class time, at Assembly or Year Meetings except under the explicit direction of the teacher.
 Mobile phones are not allowed in examination rooms under any circumstances.
 Students carrying mobile phones into such spaces risk a determination of malpractice which carries significant penalties.
 Mobile phones are allowed during Study periods for appropriate usage.

 Mobile Phone Security

 Mobile phone security is the responsibility of students.
-The College does not take responsibility for such items, and they are not covered by College insurance.
+The College does not take responsibility for the personal property of students, and they are not covered by College insurance.

 Student Attendance Procedures and Absences